Center for Western Studies Observes America’s 250th Anniversary

 The task force has also endorsed the following projects:

 A bookmark encouraging citizens to read American history, which will be distributed to all public libraries in South Dakota through the South Dakota Library Association.
+Community members can learn about life in the Northern Plains at the time of the American Revolution with titles from this selective reading list

 The publication of America’s Longest River: A Cultural and Environmental History of the Missouri River — a collection of essays by 35 historians and writers, edited by Midwestern historian Jon K. Lauck (a bibliography of resources about the Missouri River, compiled by Christopher R. Laingen, professor of geography at Eastern Illinois University, is available upon request).

 Share Your Story with the nation and keep up to date on national 250th programs at america250.org.
+You can also visit the following regional state commission websites for events in your area.